continuedev/continue/docs/docs/reference/Model Providers/watsonx.md

 1. *Option 1*: using `username/password` authentication:
     - Set **watsonx URL** to your watsonx software endpoint, e.g. `https://cpd-watsonx.apps.example.com`.
     - Set **watsonx Project ID** to your watsonx project ID.
-    - Set **watsonx Credentials** to your watsonx Username and Password using `username:password` as format.
+    - Set **watsonx API Key** to your watsonx Username and Password using `username:password` as format.
 2. *Option 2*: using `ZenApiKey` authentication:
     - Set **watsonx URL** to your watsonx software endpoint, e.g. `https://cpd-watsonx.apps.example.com`.
     - Set **watsonx Project ID** to your watsonx project ID.
-    - Set **watsonx Credentials** to your watsonx Zen API Key.
+    - Set **watsonx API Key** to your watsonx Zen API Key.
 To generate it:
         1. Log in to the CPD web client.
         2. From the toolbar, click your avatar.
         3. Click **Profile and settings**.